ridzuan5757/k8s/docs/1_concepts/4_workload/2_2_pod_lifecycle.md

 The default for `periodSeconds` is 10s.
 We whould then set its `failureThreshold` high enough to allow the container to start, without changing the default values of the liveness probe.
 This helps to protect against deadlocks.

+## Termination of pods

+Because pods represent processes running on nodes in the cluster, it is important to allow those processes to gracefully terminate when they are no longer needed rather than being abruptly stopped with a `KILL` signal and having no change to clean up.

+The design aim is for us to be able to request deletion and know when processes terminate, but also be able to ensure that deletes eventually complete.
+When we request deletion of a pod, the cluster records and tracks the intended grace period before the pod is allowed to be forcefully killed.
+With that forceful shutdown tracking in place the kubelet attempts graceful shutdown.